A Step-By-Step Guide to Mindfulness 101

 I will also be offering weekly one-on-one email support if you'd like to talk through your journey and get any input or advice.
 If this sounds like something you'd be interested in, keep an eye out for the upcoming blog posts as I give more details and reveal the start date.

 If you’d like to be notified when the next post in this series goes live, feel free to join my mailing list and you’ll get an email letting you know when the next post has been published.
-When you sign up you will also get the guides I mentioned above as added bonuses.
+When you sign up you will also get the meditations I mentioned above as added bonuses.

 Also, feel free to share this post with someone who might enjoy this topic or appreciate learning something about mindfulness and meditation.
 Come back next week to learn other ways to build mindfulness into your life.